 Christmas is ultimately about God taking the first step toward building a transformative and mind-blowing loving relationship with us.
 (Read Reflecting God’s Image Is Found In Plurality)

-We can talk about guilt, the cross, sin, that’s all part of the Gospel and is very important.
+We can talk about the cross and ressurection, that’s all part of the Gospel and is very important.
 But the story begins with a God stepping out of heaven and comfort, becoming human, to make a connection with us.

 Imagine if, this Christmas, we paused to remember that Jesus became human.
 He did it because he wanted to connect with us on our level, as a real human, live the life we do, so that we can call him friend, father, and saviour.